 There’s no denying that the way we cook has been utterly transformed by Yotam Ottolenghi.
 With vibrant ingredients, bold flavours and veg-centric recipes, he and his test kitchen team have ushered in a new era of home cooking.
 He has co-authored and published eight cookbooks, including Plenty, Jerusalem, and his latest book Ottolenghi FLAVOUR, all packed with well-tested recipes that deliver on flavour every time.
-Here’s a round-up of some of Ottolenghi’s best recipes, spanning smoother-than-smooth hummus, veggie sides, tray-bake chicken, and some truly inspired desserts.
+Here’s a round-up of some of Ottolenghi’s best recipes, spanning smoother-than-smooth hummus, veggie sides, one-pot chicken, and some truly inspired desserts.

-This is comfort food Ottolenghi-style; a rich, complex, meat-free lasagne made with not one but four types of mushroom for an intense umami flavour.
+This is comfort food Ottolenghi-style; a rich, meat-free lasagne made with not one but four types of mushroom for an intense umami flavour.
 It’s just one of many mouth-watering mushroom recipes from his latest book Ottolenghi FLAVOUR, co-authored by Ixta Belfrage.

 A guide to unlocking the complex flavour in simple vegetables

 With a focus on creative cooking processes and clever ingredient pairing

 Including recipes for everything from midweek meals to weekend feasts

 A simple but striking sharing starter of spiced roasted tomatoes and creamy yoghurt.
 Ottolenghi recommends, “plenty of crusty sourdough or focaccia to mop it all up”.

 Manouri is a Greek ewe’s milk cheese that’s fantastic for frying or grilling, but Ottolenghi suggests using feta or halloumi if you can’t find it.
 The cheese is paired with summertime courgettes in these moreish fritters, with lime and cardamom soured cream for dipping.